clem21chan/clem21chan/README.md

 # Hi there!
 I'm Clement 👋

 I am a story telling magician 🧙‍♂️ that transforms incomprehensible datasets into compelling stories.
-As a fellow mage, I'm in love with learning new skills, techniques, and machine-learning spells to cast out unknown gems 💎 in data.
+As a fellow mage, I'm constantly learning new skills, techniques, and machine-learning spells to cast out unknown gems 💎 in data.

 Feel free to explore my projects in my repository 😁